-I met so many wonderful people and made new friends at this event, and I know I’ll be sad if I’m not there next year, but who knows, maybe I will return and try for the Golden Spurtle!
+I met so many wonderful people and made new friends at this event.
+I know I’ll be sad if I’m not there next year, but who knows, maybe I will return and try for the Golden Spurtle!

 Here’s another nice gallery of photos of the day from Fergus Thom.

-When my mother and I left that evening, we headed to Pitlochry, but I just had to stop to take some shots of the beautiful countryside as the rain cleared.
+When my mother and I left that evening, we headed to Pitlochry, but I just had to stop to take some shots of the beautiful countryside.
+The colors of the landscape were stunning as the rain cleared.

-In Pitlochry, we had dinner then went to experience The Enchanted Forest, which was utterly breathtaking (I strongly recommend it)!
+In Pitlochry, we had dinner then went to experience The Enchanted Forest, which was utterly breathtaking.
+I strongly recommend it if you’re in Scotland in October!
 It was a fabulous ending to an incredible day!